 Cornell University provides a Musculoskeletal Injury Prevention Program (MSIPP) to University employees.
 This program is designed to reduce occupational injury by providing consultation and education on proper workplace ergonomics.
 Services are free and include computer workstation assessments, assistance in developing strategies for successful return-to-work tasks after injury, and training for injury prevention.

-Gannett Health Services Center also offers information specifically on healthy computer use.
+Cornell Health also offers information specifically on healthy computer use.

 The Cornell University Department of Design & Environmental Analysis and Dr. Alan Hedge have produced a great web site dedicated to ergonomics.
 Here you can find all kinds of information and additional links to provide you with knowledge and solutions to address ergonomic related issues.